-Name of the entity / country of incorporation (as indicated in (i)a. above) Principle activity of the entity Total balance sheet equity (as stated in the accounting balance sheet of the legal assets (as stated in the accounting balance sheet of the legal Fed bank Financial Services Ltd India Marketing of Bank's own products and lending against gold and property. entity) 2791.05 entity) 16901.36 Equirus Capital Private Ltd The Company is engaged in investment banking.
+Name of the entity / country of incorporation (as indicated in (i)a. above) Principle activity of the entity Total balance sheet equity (as stated in the accounting balance sheet of the legal entity) Total balance sheet assets (as stated in the accounting balance sheet of the legal entity) Fed bank Financial Services Ltd India Marketing of Bank's own products and lending against gold and property.
+5,911.07 28,357.14 Equirus Capital Private Ltd The Company is engaged in investment banking.
 The company caters to both domestic and international market.
-326.61 367.00 d) The aggregate amount of capital deficiencies in all subsidiaries which are not included in the regulatory scope of consolidation i.e. that are deducted:
+475.27 503.90 Federal Operations and Services Limited FedServ will carry out all the operational activities of the Bank including but not limited to accounts service division, payment settlement division, trade finance division, treasury back end section, contact center operations, IT support etc 101.83 127.75 d) The aggregate amount of capital deficiencies in all subsidiaries which are not included in the regulatory scope of consolidation i.e. that are deducted: